The benefits of exercise during pregnancy

 Furthermore, by strengthening the cervical, thoracic and lumbar spine, women do not experience pain in the back and neck.
 These pains are common in pregnancy, as the burden caused by the abdomen on the front changes the loads on the spine.

-And naturally, don’t forget that it helps women recover faster after birth, which has a positive impact on their mentality.
+And naturally, don’t forget that it helps women recover faster after birth, which has a positive impact on their psychology.

 Pilates is considered the ideal form of exercise for this time.
 Exercising in water also has many benefits, but also certain contraindications arising from the hygiene conditions.